Customization APIs

 Using the Batch API

-• HTTP POST the Request JSON for the first part to the appropriate endpoint (depends on tags vs. populators).
-Specify the complete parameter as false to indicate that additional parts will be coming.
+• Step 1: POST the request JSON for the first part to the appropriate endpoint (tags or populators).
+Set the complete parameter to false to indicate more parts will follow.

-• An HTTP response is returned with status 202 (Accepted) to acknowledge receipt (the JSON passed with the request will be queued for offline processing).
-The response also includes a GUID (Globally Unique Identifier), which is used to:
+• Step 2: An HTTP response with status 202 (Accepted) confirms receipt, queueing the request for offline processing.
+The response includes a GUID (Globally Unique Identifier), which is used to:

-- Include in subsequent requests to identify them as being part of the same overall batch operation.
+- Identify subsequent requests as part of the same batch operation.

-• POST the Request JSON for additional parts, each identified with the same GUID.
-In the final request of the series, specify the complete parameter (see Batch Request JSON Fields) as true.
+• Step 3: POST the request JSON for additional parts, using the same GUID.
+In the final request, set the complete parameter (see Batch Request JSON Fields) to true.

-Note: The creation and/or updating of flow tags or custom dimension populators begins when the first request is received, but the deletion of unneeded tags or populators is not executed until all parts of the batch operation are received.
+Note: The creation or updating of flow tags or custom dimension populators starts with the first request, but deletion of unneeded tags or populators occurs only after all batch operation parts are received.

 top | section